+or Sarety and Professional Services.

 Course Number Course Title Credits

-Year 1
+Required Three-sen courses: nester program; one class per seme ester

-502-501 Shampooing, Cutting, Styling and
+502-501 Shampooing, Cutting, Styling and Permanent

-Permanent Waving 3
+Waving 3

 502-502 Relaxing, Coloring, Nails and Skin 3

-Year 2

 502-503 Health, Image, Structure and Law 3

-Total 9

-Online delivery - Directed but not limited to students that may not have access to a school providing Cosmetology.
+Total 9 Online delivery - Directed but not limited to students that may not have access to a school providing Cosmetology.
 A pre-online learning inventory is required prior to acceptance.